Windfisch/eh21-b3d-workshop/README.md

 ### Step 1: preparation
 `git clone` this repo and install Visual Studio Code.

+Then create and activate a fresh python venv

 ```sh
 python -m venv eh21-b3d-venv
 source eh21-b3d-venv/bin/activate
 ```

+(Note: do the `source` line in every terminal you open!)

 ### Step 2: python and jupyter
 Run `code --enable-proposed-api ms-toolsai.jupyter --enable-proposed-api ms-python` and